tuenti/aptly_api_cli/README.md

 - package_prefixes: package-prefixes, which should be searched for to be cleaned out
 - save_last_pkg: Number of package-versions for each prefix, that should be kept
 - save_last_snap: Number of snapshot-versions for each prefix, that should be kept
+- repos: 3rd party s3 buckets to publish switch to
+- staging_snap_pre_post: Pre and postfix of the staging snapshots
+- auth: user to authenticate using basic auth
+- password: password to authenticate using basic auth

 See an working example (aptly-cli.conf):